izzypt/FastAPI_Microservices/README.md

 - Inventory -> Will store the products
 - Payments -> Will purchase the products

-The data will be stored in RedisJSON, which is a database similar to MOngoBD.
+The data will be stored in RedisJSON, which is a database similar to MongoBD.

 We will send event from one microservice to another using Redis streams.